bewider/Takumi-Trader/README.md

-# Personal Forex Trader: Execution Engine
+# Takumi Trader: Execution Engine
 *A private, AI-assisted trade execution bridge for Windows 11.*

 This repository serves as the development hub for a proprietary algorithmic execution engine.
 The software is designed to bridge local behavioral analysis formulas with a high-performance execution layer.